ay0408/DP-linkage-analysis-TDT/README.md

 Supplements.pdf contains detailed proofs and detailed description of our datasets.

 ## Note
-For details of our releasing methods and experimental results, please see our paper entitled "Differentially Private Linkage Analysis with TDT --- the case of two affected children per family".
+For details of our releasing methods and experimental results, please see our paper entitled "Differentially Private Linkage Analysis with TDT --- the case of two affected children per family" (https://doi.org/10.1109/bibm52615.2021.9669365).

 ### Contact
 Akito Yamamoto